GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/bunbury_busselton/analysis_shutfloodgate/jatwc_to_inundation/README.md

         * (Not currently supported by JATWC) Minor land warning (0.55 <= H <= 1.5)
         * (Not currently supported by JATWC) Major land warning (1.5 >= H)
     * The above thresholds are suggested in the paper by Greenslade et al. (2020) - (see https://doi.org/10.1007/s00024-019-02377-z)
-    * The zones are limited to be inside the PTHA 1/10000 exceedance-rate (84th percentile epistemic uncertainty).
+    * The zones are limited to be inside a rare PTHA exceedance-rate (84th percentile epistemic uncertainty).
 This ensures the upper limit is not an unstable random quantity, and gives a uniform degree of conservatism at different sites.
-(During manual editing, this limit was slightly relaxed to 1/2500 @ 84th percentile, which is more in line with international standards.)
+(Initially we tried 1/10000 84th percentile but ultimately settled on 1/2500 84th percentile).

 * ./elevation_contours
     * Elevation contours (0, 1, 2, ...
 10 m) for ATWS zones, derived from the inundation model elevation grid.
     * Useful reference to compare with other inundation zones.

 * ./domains_shapefile
-    * Shapefile showing locations of the SWALS model domains (each corresponding to a separate raster).
+    * Shapefile showing the locations of domains in the model.
+For outputs that consist of sets of rasters, this provides an overview of where each raster is located.
+It was created using the script [../../swals/make_domains_shapefile.R](../../swals/make_domains_shapefile.R) and manually copied here (for convenience only).

 # How to run the calculations